s-victor/TinyPedal/docs/customization.md

 TinyPedal offers a wide range of customization options for widget & module controls, which can be accessed from corresponding tabs in main window.

+# Global user configuration
+TinyPedal stores global user configuration in `config.json` file, which is used for none-preset specific options.
+* For Windows, `config.json` is stored under `username\AppData\Roaming\TinyPedal` folder.
+* For Linux, `config.json` is stored under `home/.config/TinyPedal` folder.

+Available settings:
+* `Application`, can be accessed from `Config` menu in main window, see `Application` section for details.
+* `User path`, can be accessed from `Config` menu in main window, see `User path` section for details.
+* `Auto load preset`, can be accessed from `Preset` tab in main window, see `Preset management` section for details.

 # Preset management
 TinyPedal stores all customization options in `JSON` format preset files, and can be managed from `Preset` tab in main window.

-All `JSON` preset files are located in `TinyPedal\settings` folder.
+All user preset files, by default, are located in `TinyPedal\settings` folder.
 Those `JSON` files can also be manually edited with text editor.

 `Right-Click` on a preset name in `Preset` tab opens up a context menu that provides additional preset file management options:

+* Set primary for *
+    Add `primary sim` tag to selected preset, which will be auto loaded by `Auto load preset` system.
+Note, a single preset can have tags from multiple games.

+* Clear primary tag
+    Clear all tags from selected preset.

 * Duplicate
     Duplicate selected preset with a new name.